Banner Portal

 Scope and Policy

 The primary goal of the Brazilian Journal of Oral Sciences is to publish the outcomes of original investigations and reviews, short communications, and letters to the editor in the field of Dentistry and related disciplines.
 According to the quality indicators and peer-reviewed material, the Brazilian Journal of Oral Sciences is committed to publishing the scientific and technological advances achieved by the dental community and related areas to assure its acceptability at the local, regional, national, and international levels.
 The Brazilian Journal of Oral Sciences is a gold open access journal in line with the current and good national and international scientific communication practices.
 There is no fee to authors for submitting to the Brazilian Journal of Oral Sciences or Article Processing Charge (APC).
-Also, the Brazilian Journal of Oral Sciences accepts preprints manuscripts.
+Also, the Brazilian Journal of Oral Sciences accepts preprint submissions from the following servers: SciELO Preprints, arXiv, bioRxiv, and medRxiv.
+The journal editors will analyze the acceptance of Preprints from other servers.
 Preprints are scientific texts ready for submission to a journal that their authors deposit in a public server before or during their submission to a specific journal.

-Authors who opt for preprints and further or simultaneous submission to the Brazilian Journal of Oral Sciences a) have their manuscripts deposited at Pre Print Server, such as the SciELO Preprints server https://preprints.scielo.org/index.php/scielo).
-It should be informed that the manuscript is deposited at the Preprints server and provide their name and URL at the "Open Science Compliance Form” (a document to the filled out and submitted as a supplementary file to the manuscript).
-If it is a preprint, the Name of the Preprint server and Preprint DOI are informed.
-The authors declare the possible conflicts of interest in conducting and communicating research if they exist.
+Authors who opt for preprints and subsequent or simultaneous submission to the Brazilian Journal of Oral Sciences may have their manuscripts deposited in a preprint server, such as SciELO Preprints server.
+It should be informed that the manuscript is deposited at the Preprints server and provide their name and URL at the “Open Science Compliance Form” (a document to the filled out and submitted as a supplementary file to the manuscript).
+If the manuscript has been deposited as a preprint, the name of the preprint server and the preprint DOI must be provided.
+Authors must declare any potential conflicts of interest related to the conduct and reporting of the research.

 Form and preparation of manuscripts